freddycansic/freddycansic.github.io/content/blog/github-webhooks/index.md

 +++
-title = "Continuously Deploy your Website using Github Webhooks" description = "Learn how to use Github Webhooks to update your website's source files after a repository push." date = 2023-03-10
+title = "Continuously Deploy your Website using GitHub Webhooks" description = "Learn how to use GitHub Webhooks to update your website's source files after a repository push." date = 2023-03-10
 +++

 ## Introduction

 In modern day software development continuous integration and deployment are becoming increasingly important for an efficient workflow.
-In this tutorial you will be learning how to set up continuous deployment to update your website source files after a repository push using Github Webhooks.
+In this tutorial you will be learning how to set up continuous deployment to update your website source files after a repository push using webhooks.

 Webhooks are callbacks that are triggered by web events.
 In the case of GitHub, an event can be a repository push, pull, merge, and more.
-We will create a simple PHP script to respond to a repository push event, which will then pull down changes from the repository and organize them neatly in the web root.
+We will create a simple PHP script to respond to a repository push event, which will then pull down website source changes from the repository and organize them neatly in the web root.

 ---

+For this tutorial I will be using bash and Fedora 37.

 Assuming you have already set up your web hosting, navigate to your web root.
 By default it is stored at `/var/www/html`.